sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.workingdir.md

 string

-Absolute path of the directory (trailing slash is omitted)
+Full path of the directory (trailing slash is omitted)